calebdre/calebdre.github.io/_posts/2015-11-21-harman-tutorial.md

 ### HarmanSDK Util

 In the sample app that Harman provides, there is a `Util.java` file.
 It's incredibly useful because it abstracts away lots of functions for interacting with their SDK.
-We'll definitely be using it in this tutorial - [find the code for that here](the code url) (renamed to `HarmanSDKUtil.java`)
+We'll definitely be using it in this tutorial - [find the code for that here](https://github.com/cjds/wirelessomnitutorial/blob/master/Util.java) (renamed to `HarmanSDKUtil.java` for this tutorial)

 ### Step 1: Pairing the speakers
 The first thing you have to do is download the HKController app onto your phone and pair the speakers.